Kingston Regatta 2007 - 150th Anniversary

 Racing

 2. The Regattas will be rowed three abreast, downstream towards Kingston Bridge.
-Junior 13 and below events will be raced two abreast.
+Junior 14 2x and 1x and all younger events will be raced two abreast.

 3. The Amateur Regatta will be raced over 1,000 metres from stake boats.
 The Borough Regatta will be raced over 500 metres with a free start.